Assisted Living

 Medication Management:

-Hygiene such as bathing, wearing clean clothes, brushing their hair, or brushing their teeth are easily noticed by visitors and family.
-When these functions are being neglected (whether due to difficulty or forgetfulness), it becomes apparent that the aging person in your life needs personal care services.
+Visitors and families easily notice hygiene, such as bathing, wearing clean clothes, brushing their hair, or brushing their teeth.
+When these functions are neglected (whether due to difficulty or forgetfulness), it becomes apparent that the aging person in your life needs personal care services.

 Arthritis and joint pain (as well as other medical conditions) can affect mobility.
 With decreased mobility comes an increase in injuries and a decrease in the ability to perform daily tasks required for independent living, such as getting in and out of the bathtub or shower safely, cleaning, reaching things, taking out the garbage, and other activities needed in home upkeep.